partiql/partiql-lang-kotlin/README.md

 Subscribe to [ionsql-interest@](https://email-list.corp.amazon.com/email-list/expand-list/ionsql-interest)
 for important updates and news about upcoming releases.

+## Onboarding

+If your team is evaluating or interested in integrating with IonSQL we would love to hear from you.
+Please send an e-mail to [jonswd](mailto:jonwsd@amazon.com) with the following info

+* Who you are, what is your team
+* What is your use case
+* Why did you choose IonSQL++
+* Who are your customers

+This information help us guide our backlog toward the needs of our clients

 ## Tickets

 For reaching our on-call for a SEV-2 issue please use [Software / Ion / IonSQL](https://tt.amazon.com/quicklink/Q000802791).